john-cianfarani/xctoolkit/README.md

 Current features of the toolkit are as follows:

+v1.1
+- Delegated Access - Add tenants which have access delegated via another tenant.
+Allows the ability to easily add multiple tenants via one API key.
+- Quota List - List quote elements per tenant, sorted by percentage consumed.
+Search also available.
+- Improved retry logic with exponential backoff.
+Allows for more tenants to be added.
+- Batching of API calls.
+Currently only getStats is batched, as this seemed to be one of the heaviest calls on to the XC platform.
+- Collapse All and Expand All added to Overview.
+- Minor bug fixes and general logic updates.

 v1.0
  - Stateless architecture -  No API Keys or cached data is intentionally stored serverside.
 All sensitive data is stored on the client side browser.
 API Keys are further stored encrypted.
  - Multi-Tenant Overview - View multiple tenant and namespaces, as well as enabled features in a single pane of glass dashboard.